 Yes.
 It is important to understand how investments are correlated and how they can respond in coordination to events that are unknown and unseen in the future.
 You always want to ensure that your portfolio has that proper balance so as events are happening, you best capture the flow of money.

 For example, when COVID broke and the market initially went down, even Amazon dropped 15% in value.
-Now you’re talking about a company that’s poised to benefit from COVID, but even they drop 15%.
 Why?
 Because they’re part of the index that people were panic selling.

 During those times, you want to be thinking about what individual companies will benefit, which individual industries will benefit to build a portfolio to position and to capture that and you can’t do it well just using ETFs or indexes.